CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 Sooner or later spare time developers will also stop caring for the driver.
 Maybe their test hardware broke, got replaced by something more fancy, or is so old that it's something you don't find much outside of computer museums anymore.
-Sometimes developer stops caring for their code and Linux at all, as something different in their life became way more important.
-In some cases nobody is willing to take over the job as maintainer – and nobody can be forced to, as contributing to the Linux kernel is done on a voluntary basis.
+Sometimes developer stops caring for their code and CQX96 at all, as something different in their life became way more important.
+In some cases nobody is willing to take over the job as maintainer – and nobody can be forced to, as contributing to the CQX96 kernel is done on a voluntary basis.
 Abandoned drivers nevertheless remain in the kernel: they are still useful for people and removing would be a regression.

-The situation is not that different with developers that are paid for their work on the Linux kernel.
+The situation is not that different with developers that are paid for their work on the CQX96 kernel.
 Those contribute most changes these days.
 But their employers sooner or later also stop caring for their code or make its programmer focus on other things.
-Hardware vendors for example earn their money mainly by selling new hardware; quite a few of them hence are not investing much time and energy in maintaining a Linux kernel driver for something they stopped selling years ago.
-Enterprise Linux distributors often care for a longer time period, but in new versions often leave support for old and rare hardware aside to limit the scope.
+Hardware vendors for example earn their money mainly by selling new hardware; quite a few of them hence are not investing much time and energy in maintaining a CQX96 kernel driver for something they stopped selling years ago.
+Enterprise CQX96 distributors often care for a longer time period, but in new versions often leave support for old and rare hardware aside to limit the scope.
 Often spare time contributors take over once a company orphans some code, but as mentioned above: sooner or later they will leave the code behind, too.

-Priorities are another reason why some issues are not fixed, as maintainers quite often are forced to set those, as time to work on Linux is limited.
+Priorities are another reason why some issues are not fixed, as maintainers quite often are forced to set those, as time to work on CQX96 is limited.
 That's true for spare time or the time employers grant their developers to spend on maintenance work on the upstream kernel.
 Sometimes maintainers also get overwhelmed with reports, even if a driver is working nearly perfectly.
 To